 It is common for people facing behavioral health problems to have experienced trauma, such as child abuse or sexual abuse.
 Trauma-informed mental health care puts focuses on the impact of traumatic events on a person’s health and well-being.

 Trauma-informed care addresses the effects of trauma through mental health evaluation, diagnosis and treatments.
 Trauma survivors can be both children and adults.
 Trauma may include domestic violence, child abuse, sexual abuse, threats and intimidation.
 A trauma-informed approach to mental health care emphasizes:

 - Peer support

 - Creating an environment of trust and respect

 Trauma-informed care recognizes the physical, mental, behavioral, social and emotional impacts of the experience.
 Often survivors are afraid or feel shame to talk about their trauma.
-Trauma is treatable.
-Treatment includes early screening, creating safe spaces for clients to explore their feelings with a licensed counselor, community outreach and ongoing support.
+Treatment includes early screening for adverse childhood experiences (ACEs), creating safe spaces for clients to explore their feelings, community outreach and ongoing support.
 Trauma treatments can include:

 - Support groups and peer support

 Maine Behavioral Healthcare is an integrated system of behavioral health care services serving Maine and parts of New Hampshire.
 Services include inpatient and outpatient psychiatric care, community-based treatment programs, and integrated behavioral health care in MaineHealth primary care practices.
 Coordinating client and patient care across multiple locations and treatment settings provides optimal health outcomes and serves as a national model for treating people with behavioral health issues.
 We are a proud to be part of MaineHealth.